ciklum-digital/internship/docs/getting_started.md

 # Course overview

-Ciklum is glad to announce the **Ciklum University: JS Internship** program opening in Kyiv!
+Ciklum is glad to announce the **Ciklum University: JS Royal Internship** program opening in Kyiv!

 We will offer placement in Ciklum Digital Team to those who successfully finish the program.